camptocamp/c2cgeoportal/doc/integrator/customize_ui.rst

 especially building a
 `gxp.Viewer <http://gxp.opengeo.org/master/doc/lib/widgets/Viewer.html>`_
 object (``app = new gxp.Viewer({ ... });``).
-In his configuration we have tree important sections:
+In its configuration we have tree important sections:

 ``portalConfig``
 ~~~~~~~~~~~~~~~~

-The portal configuration assemble Ext components especially the containers
+The portal configuration assembles Ext components especially the containers,
 to describe the application layout.

 ``tools``